-- o change the stated maturity of the principal of, or any installment of principal or interest on, any note, - o reduce the principal amount of, the premium or interest on, or the amount payable upon redemption of any note, - o change the place or currency of payment of principal of, or premium or interest on, any note, - o $% \left(\frac{1}{2}\right) =\frac{1}{2}\left(\frac{1}{2}\right) =\frac{1}{2}\left($ - o reduce the percentage of outstanding notes necessary to amend the indenture, - reduce the percentage of outstanding notes necessary for waiver of compliance with the indenture or for waiver of defaults, or - o modify any provisions of the indenture relating to the amendment of the indenture or the waiver of past defaults or covenants, except as otherwise specified. (ss.9.2)
+- . change the stated maturity of the principal of, or any installment of principal or interest on, any note, - . reduce the principal amount of, the premium or interest on, or the amount payable upon redemption of any note, - . change the place or currency of payment of principal of, or premium or interest on, any note, - . impair the right to institute suit for the enforcement of any note, - . reduce the percentage of outstanding notes necessary to amend the indenture, - . reduce the percentage of outstanding notes necessary for waiver of compliance with the indenture or for waiver of defaults, or - . modify any provisions of the indenture relating to the amendment of the indenture or the waiver of past defaults or covenants, except as otherwise specified. ((S) 9.2)